Alzheimer’s and Dementia Behavior Management

 Causes of Problem Behavior

-The environment and atmosphere you create while caregiving can play a large part in helping an Alzheimer’s patient feel calm and safe.
+The environment and atmosphere you create while caregiving can play a large part in helping an Alzheimer’s or dementia patient feel calm and safe.

-- Modify the environment to reduce potential stressors that can create agitation and disorientation in the Alzheimer’s patient.
-These include loud or unidentifiable noises, shadowy lighting, mirrors or other reflecting surfaces, garish or highly contrasting colors, and patterned wallpaper.
+Modify the environment to reduce potential stressors that can create agitation and disorientation.
+These include loud or unidentifiable noises, shadowy lighting, mirrors or other reflecting surfaces, garish colors, and patterned wallpaper.

-- Maintain calm within yourself.
-Getting anxious or upset in response to problem behavior can increase the patient’s stress or agitation.
+Maintain calm within yourself.
+Getting anxious or upset in response to problem behavior can increase the patient’s stress.
 Respond to the emotion being communicated by the behavior, not the behavior itself.
 Try to remain flexible, patient, and relaxed.
-If you find yourself becoming anxious or losing control, take a time out to cool down.
+If you find yourself becoming anxious or losing control, take time out to cool down.